clojure-vim/neovim-client/README.md

 really Leiningen's job, but it's convenient for a few reasons:

 * Single script to distribute, rather than clojure.jar, plugin jar, etc.
-* Makes it possible to distribute .clj plugin source.
+* Makes it easy for a plugin user to modify it - just edit .clj source.

-### First-Class Clojure Support?

-Additionally, while remote plugins get the job done, what would it take to provide first-class support for Clojure from within Neovim?
-In other words:

-    :clj (conj [0 1 2] (+ 1 1 1)

 ## License